 Javier Tibau, Virginia Tech and ESPOL

-Non-computer science majors often struggle to find relevance in traditional computing curricula that tend to emphasize abstract concepts, focus on non-practical entertainment, or rely on decontextualized settings.
-BlockPy, a web-based, open access Python programming environment, supports introductory programmers in a data-science context through a block-based programming view. //Feel free to edit; abstracts should be about 45 words.//
+Non-computing majors often struggle to find relevance in traditional computing curricula that tend to emphasize abstract concepts, focus on non-practical entertainment, or rely on decontextualized settings.
+BlockPy, a web-based, open access Python programming environment, supports introductory programmers in a data-science context through a dual block/text programming view. //Feel free to edit; abstracts should be about 45 words.//

 As computing becomes pervasive across all fields, professionals increasingly need to learn computing skills in addition to their core domain knowledge.
 General-education computing curricula at the collegiate level (for example, courses in computational thinking) are scaling, massive open online courses are flourishing, and many professionals and students are pursuing informal learning experiences on their own.
 However, many learners often have little experience with computing and are uncertain as to how computing benefits their long-term career goals.
 Not only do learners need special scaffolding unique to their abilities and motivational levels, but they also need fewer barriers to accessing these materials.
 We propose a new tool to better serve this population: BlockPy, an open access, web-based Python environment for data science that supports introductory learners with guided instruction and an accessible interface (www.blockpy.com).